Installation requirements are in beta. Review the best practices on this page

 - Adding substitutes shows the new substitutes on all installation requirements.

-- Adding a part has no effect on associated procedures.
+- Increasing the quantity of an mBOM requirement has no effect on associated procedures.

-- Updating the quantity of an mBOM requirement: you can’t reduce the quantity below what is assigned to a procedure.
+- Reducing the quantity of an mBOM requirement.
+You can’t reduce the quantity below what is assigned to a procedure.
 To reduce it, create a new procedure, then up-version the mBOM.
-You can increase the quantity with no effect on associated procedures.

 In every case, there is no effect on existing runs and aBOMs at the time of the